Updated: Jun 23, 2025

 Can I use Cash App as a savings account?

-Cash App lets you hold money in your Cash App balance but you can also add a savings account to earn interest.
+Yes, Cash App offers a savings component that can act as a savings account.
 You can transfer funds from your savings balance to your Cash App balance or link an external bank account for transfers.

 Is Cash App Savings worth it?